 - Experience Ventures opportunities are structured and short-term experiences that complement your academic study and fit with your busy schedule.

 Discover Experience Ventures on OSCARplus > Student Success Centre > Volunteer & Experience Building > Postings.
+Then, filter by Experience Ventures.

 Develop employment skills and move closer to your career goals with the Student Success Centre Peer Leader Program.
 Through this volunteer program, you get to support your fellow students by providing guidance and leadership; sharing information on services, resources, events and activities; and serving as a support system through motivation and encouragement.